Rosario’s slam helps Twins beat Brewers 4-2 to end skid

+MILWAUKEE (AP) — Eddie Rosario and the Minnesota Twins needed one big hack to get back in the swing of things.

-MILWAUKEE (AP) — Eddie Rosario hit a grand slam, Randy Dobnak pitched five strong innings and the Minnesota Twins beat the Milwaukee Brewers 4-2 on Monday night to snap a four-game skid.
+Rosario hit a grand slam in the third inning, Randy Dobnak turned in another solid outing and the Twins beat the Milwaukee Brewers 4-2 on Monday night to snap a four-game skid.

+That slide matched the Twins’ longest losing streak from last season during their run to an AL Central title.
+Minnesota’s 2019 four-game skid covered the same dates (Aug.
+6-9) as this year’s slump.

+“We were all waiting for that clutch hit,” Rosario said.
+“Luckily I was able to connect tonight.”

-Rosario’s slam in the third inning erased an early 1-0 deficit and gave Dobnak and the Twins bullpen all the runs they needed.
+Rosario’s shot erased an early 1-0 deficit and gave Dobnak and the Twins bullpen all the runs they needed.

+Dobnak (3-1) allowed one run over five innings and retired his last eight batters to continue his hot start to the season.
+The right-hander has given up just two runs over 20 innings in his first four starts.

+“I trust my stuff,” Dobnak said.
+“Every time I go out there, I have 100% confidence in my stuff, to pitch to the best of my ability and give my team a chance to win.”

 Keston Hiura homered and Orlando Arcia hit an RBI double for the Brewers.